-Parkinson’s disease is a neurodegenerative disorder and its first signs are problems with movement.
+Parkinson’s disease (PD) is a neurodegenerative disorder.
+The first signs are problems with movement.

-Parkinson’s develops when brain cells stop working properly.
-These brain cells produce a chemical called dopamine that helps coordinate muscle movement.
+Parkinson’s develops when cells in the brain stop working properly and are lost over time.
+These brain cells produce a chemical called dopamine.

-- The disease can occur in younger adults, and in such cases, it is often due to the person’s genes.
+• The disease can occur in younger adults.
+In such cases, it is often due to the person’s genes.

 Parkinson’s signs and symptoms may include:

-Most Parkinson’s disease patients will need medication to check motor symptoms.
+Almost all patients with Parkinson’s disease eventually need to take medication to help with their motor symptoms.

 Physical, occupational and speech therapy